 - 1. Exam components will be administered and the associated credits granted if the requirements for the relevant components as stated in the applicable assessment plan have been fulfilled. - 2.
 The following applies to the administration of courses: - the student must have a final grade of at least "5.5"; - for receiving the associated credits of the internship and thesis the final grade must be at least 6.00. - 3.
-Marks of course exams with closed questions will be calculated using the Cohen-Schotanus method for determining the cut-off point: - The maximum obtainable score is equal to a mark of 10 - The threshold value for a (pass) mark of 5.5 is calculated as follows: - a. if there are 100 or more students, it will be determined based on 70% of the 95th percentile of the scores obtained: - b. if there are 50 or more but fewer than 100 students, it will be determined based on 70% of the average of the 10% best scores; - c. if there are fewer than 50 students, it will be determined based on 60% of the maximum obtainable score. - 4.
+Marks of course exams with closed questions will be calculated using the Cohen-Schotanus method for determining the cut-off point: - The maximum obtainable score is equal to a mark of 10 - The threshold value for a (pass) mark of 5.5 is calculated as follows: - a. if there are 100 or more students, it will be determined based on 70% of the 95th percentile of the scores obtained; - b. if there are 50 or more but fewer than 100 students, it will be determined based on 70% of the average of the 10% best scores; - c. if there are fewer than 50 students, it will be determined based on 60% of the maximum obtainable score. - 4.
 For an end of course exam with a mix of open and closed questions, in principle the Cohen-Schotanus method will be used.
-The decision for the use of the Cohen-Schotanus method in the case of a mix of open and closed questions will be made by the Board of Examiners guided by the blue-print of the course-exam, in consultation with the course coordinator. - 5.
-Mark of course exams that consist solely of open questions, an absolute standard setting method will be used, with the cut-off value as indicated in paragraph 3.2.2. - 6.
+The decision for the use of the Cohen-Schotanus method in

+- the case of a mix of open and closed questions will be made by the Board of Examiners guided by the blue-print of the course-exam, in consultation with the course coordinator.
+The calculation method will be stated in the assessment plan. - 5.
+Mark of course exams that consist solely of open questions, an absolute standard setting method will be used, the grade of 5.5 is equal to 55% of the maximum obtainable score. - 6.
 In resits, the cut-off point for a mark of 5.5 is equal to that for regular exams. - 7.
 If the percentage of failing scores exceeds 40%, the course coordinator will consult with the Board of Examiners to determine whether there are grounds for adjusting the standards.
-The rationale for this may include results in preceding years and the perceived degree of difficulty

-- of the course exam. - 8.
+The rationale for this may include results in preceding years and the perceived degree of difficulty of the course exam. - 8.
 If the percentage of passing scores exceeds 90%, and/or the median value of the marks obtained is an 8.0 or higher, the course coordinator will consult with the Board of Examiners to determine whether there are grounds for adjusting the standards.
 The rationale for this may include results in preceding years and the perceived degree of difficulty of the course exam.